curvenote/docs/editor/formatting-and-style.md

 ---
 title: Formatting & Style
-description: ''
-name: formatting-and-style
 ---

 Curvenote provides lots of defaults to allow you to focus on writing your content, while including enough metadata and semantics to allow you to style it later however you want!
 This is how Curvenote allows you to write once, and then export to any template.

 ## Paragraph & Headings

 You can create headings of different sizes, change the size, or return a heading to the standard paragraph text style.
 Any text within the line will be formatted as your selected heading.
 You cannot have more than one heading size on a line.
-Headings are recognized by Curvenote and can be numbered and [referenced](oxa:Z1isOjJQGvM22q5fhunb/kM7RCPH0vEYtXYMgTN6G 'Internal References') as sections.
+Headings are recognized by Curvenote and can be numbered and [referenced](./internal-references.md) as sections.

 Write `/heading 1` `⌘ ⌥ 1` with the level of the heading that you include, you can also access Heading or Paragraph formatting using Markdown commands (`## Your Heading`) or the options menu when your heading is fully selected.